leomeyer/Arducom/README.md

     date +"%s" | ./arducom -t i2c -d /dev/i2c-1 -a 5 -c 22 -i Int32 -r -l 10
 Outputs the current datetime as Unix timestamp and sends it to arducom which reads the value from the command line and sends it via I2C to address 5 with command 22.
-Command 10, in case of the hello-world sketch, updates the current time of a Real Time Clock.
+This command, in case of the hello-world sketch, updates the current time of a Real Time Clock.
 It returns nothing.

 FTP transfer
 ------------